open-world-agents/ocap/README.md

 ## FAQ

 - **How much disk space do recordings use?** ~100MB per minute for 1080p H265 recording.
-- **Can I customize recorded events?** Yes.
-Enable/disable audio, keyboard, mouse, and window events individually.
-Since [recorder.py](https://github.com/open-world-agents/ocap/blob/main/owa/ocap/recorder.py) is just a 320-line single python script, you may customize it easily.
 - **Will ocap slow down my computer?** Minimal impact with hardware acceleration.
 Designed for low overhead.
-- **What formats are supported?** MKV with H265/HEVC encoding for video and MCAP format for events for efficient storage and querying is supported, but you may customize it easily. (e.g. saving `jsonl` instead of `mcap` file takes minimal effort by editing [recorder.py](https://github.com/open-world-agents/ocap/blob/main/owa/ocap/recorder.py))
+- **What is OWAMcap format?** A specialized format that stores screen video (.mkv) + synchronized events (.mcap) for AI training.
+Contains keyboard, mouse, window events with nanosecond precision.
+[Learn more →](https://open-world-agents.github.io/open-world-agents/data/)
+- **How do I analyze recordings?** See the [Data Guide](https://open-world-agents.github.io/open-world-agents/data/) for analysis tools and examples.
+- **Can I customize what gets recorded?** Yes.
+Use flags like `--no-record-audio`, `--window-name "App"`, `--fps 30` to control recording behavior.
+- **How do I use recorded data for ML?** See the [Data Guide](https://open-world-agents.github.io/open-world-agents/data/) for processing pipelines and training examples.

 ## When to Use ocap

-- **Agent training**: Capture all inputs and outputs for AI training
+- **AI Agent Training**: Capture desktop interactions for training multimodal models
-- **Workflow documentation**: Record exact steps with precise timing
+- **Workflow Documentation**: Record exact steps with precise timing
-- **Performance testing**: Low-overhead recording during intensive tasks
+- **Performance Testing**: Low-overhead recording during intensive tasks
-- **Complete screen recording**: When you need more than just video
+- **Research & Datasets**: Generate standardized [OWAMcap data](https://open-world-agents.github.io/open-world-agents/data/) for the community ([HuggingFace Hub](https://huggingface.co/datasets?other=OWA))